 Validate structured data and keep it aligned with visible text

-Validate pages using the Rich Results Test after schema changes.
-See Rich Results Test.
+Validate pages using the Rich Results Test after schema changes (see Step 2 schema section).
 If your schema says you serve an area or offer a service, the page should visibly support that claim with matching content.

 AI search visibility: applying the same fundamentals